 The first responsibility of the executor is to make sure the will is properly filed with the county court.
 This varies depending on where the deceased person lived, so the executor will have to determine the proper place to file the will based on residence.

 Next, the executor is responsible for filing a petition for probate.
 This must be completed within 30 days or the court may determine the executor unfit to handle the estate.
-The probate court will officially name the person appointed as the executor and will provide them with the correct documentation to be able to work with financial institutions and government bodies to marshall the assets of the estate for distribution to heirs and creditors.
+The probate court will officially name the person appointed as the executor and will provide them with the correct documentation to be able to work with financial institutions and government bodies to marshal the assets of the estate for distribution to heirs and creditors.

 One of the most tedious steps that the executor must complete is determining the value of the deceased person’s assets as well as totaling all the debt the deceased had.
 The executor must notify any relevant heirs of the estate as well as all creditors of the deceased person’s death.
 A claims publication must also be arranged for any other creditors to make a claim about the deceased person’s outstanding debt.